How to Be an Independent Contractor

 Deel has many helpful resources on the benefits of being an independent contractor, contractor misclassification, and more on our blog.
 Alternatively, we can help businesses hire contractors internationally by generating compliant and legally vetted contractor agreements and pay a team of contractors worldwide using innovative payment methods with just one click.

 Want to learn more?
-Book a free consultation to see how Deel can help make global hiring even easier for your team.
+Request a demo to see how Deel can help make global hiring even easier for your team.